A topic from the subject of Environmental Chemistry in Chemistry.

 6. Place the jars in a sunny location.

-Use the same type of plant for all 4 leaves to ensure that the results are comparable.
-Measure the amounts of vinegar and lemon juice accurately to ensure consistency.
+• Use the same type of plant for all 4 leaves to ensure comparable results.

-This experiment shows how acid rain can damage plants.
-The leaves in the Vinegar and Lemon Juice jars will show signs of damage, such as browning and wilting, while the leaves in the Control and Distilled Water jars will remain healthy.
-This experiment can be used to raise awareness about the harmful effects of acid rain on the environment.
+The leaves in the Vinegar and Lemon Juice jars should show signs of damage, such as browning, wilting, or discoloration, while the Control and Distilled Water leaves should remain relatively healthy.
+This demonstrates how acidic solutions, simulating acid rain, negatively impact plant health.
+This experiment highlights the harmful effects of acid rain on the environment and the importance of reducing air pollution.

 Share on: